Shannon-Goddard/School_District_Analysis/README.md

 - Software: Anaconda 4.7.12, Jupyter Notebook, Pandas, PythonData environment using Python 3.6

 ## Summary
+By the end of this module, we will be able to:
 - Open Jupyter Notebook files from local directories using a development environment.
 - Read an external CSV file into a DataFrame.
 - Format a DataFrame column.